kshkrvea/NRQA-as-SR-perceptual-losses/README.md

   ./enviroments/basicsr.sh
   conda activate basicsr
   ```
-This will create a _basicsr_ enviroment with ~~almost~~ all neccessary packages and buil cuda extensions.
+This will create a _basicsr_ enviroment with all neccessary packages and buil cuda extensions.
 In case of missing packages, please, write them down into _~/requirements.txt_

 ## Training
 ### Tensorboard
-You can use integrated in VSCode tensorboard extension or follow this instructions:
+You can use integrated in VSCode tensorboard extension or follow these instructions:
 1. Connect your port 16006 to the server free port.
 For examle, let's use port number 12345:
 ```sh
    ssh -L localhost:16006:localhost:12345 login@vg-intellect-1.lab.graphicon.ru